mosaic-Wlab/mosaic-Wlab.github.io/team/index.md

 {% include section.html dark=true %}

 Our work is largely collaborative, and we work with a wide range of groups from around the world.
 We're always on the lookout for new and unique perspectives.
+One of our closest collaborators is Bo Jacobsson, at the University of Gothenburg.

-We want to push the frontier of data science and train the next generation of data scientists.
+We want to push the frontier of reproductive genetics and train the next generation of computational biologists.

 {%
   include button.html